 - State funded specialist family violence services

-To share information, identify, assess and manage the risk of family violence to children and adults, while promoting children’s wellbeing and safety, CISS and FVISS must be used together in conjunction with the MARAM Framework.
+To share information, identify, assess and manage the risk of family violence to children and adults, while promoting children’s wellbeing and safety, CISS and FVISS should be used together in conjunction with the MARAM Framework.

 The Family Violence Multi-Agency Risk Assessment and Management Framework (the MARAM Framework)

-MARAM is the policy framework describing best practice for family violence risk assessment and management based on current evidence and research.
 The MARAM framework is embedded in law and establishes the foundations for a consistent statewide approach and shared responsibility for identifying and responding to family violence.
 The MARAM Framework guides professionals across the service system, including those from early childhood education and care services, to better understand their responsibilities to identify, assess and manage family violence risk.
-Under the MARAM Framework, centres have six responsibilities relating to ‘identification and screening.’
+Under the MARAM Framework, centres have six responsibilities relating to ‘identification and screening’.

 For further detailed information about the MARAM Framework and how it applies to all sectors, see Family Violence Multi-Agency Risk Assessment and Framework.

-Even when consent is not required, centres should seek and take into account the views of the child or any relevant family members (who do not pose a risk) before sharing information under CISS or FVISS, if it is safe, reasonable and appropriate to do so.
-This is a key principle of CISS and FVISS.
-There are several reasons to seek and consider the views of a child or family member before sharing their information:
+Even when consent is not required, those staff should seek and take into account the views of the child and/or any relevant family members (who do not pose a risk) before sharing

 Considerations when sharing information about at risk or diverse communities